breezy-weather/breezy-weather/docs/SOURCES.md

 **AccuWeather** is the most complete source, although you may not need so much completeness (not many people cares about ceiling, for example).

 **Open-Meteo** is the only free and open source weather source on this list, and probably also the most privacy-friendly.
 It is nearly as complete as **AccuWeather**, however lacks major features (alerts, realtime precipitations and reverse geocoding).
-Pollen is available and remains to be implemented.

 When deciding about which source you want to use, accuracy of data is probably the most important criteria, however only you can know which one is the best for your country.